Mountains to Sound Greenway Education Program

 TEACHING the Next Generation

 The Mountains to Sound Greenway Education Program brings an educator into 4th - 10th grade classrooms in King County schools to teach inquiry-based science curriculum, takes students on a field study trip to a nearby forest, and/or provides an ecological restoration component, all with the goal of teaching about the challenge of sustaining a healthy, natural environment in balance with the needs of a growing population.
 We engage students to think critically about real life problems, asking questions such as: What is the best way to use the last forest lands bordering the city?
 How does urban development affect the life-cycle of salmon?
-Each year, over 3,000 students participate in classroom lessons and over 2,500 student go on field study trips.
+Each year, over 5,000 students participate in the Greenway's Education Program.

 - Activity Guide (available online to download) with materials & DVD